 Price risk is the risk that the fair value or future cash flows of a financial instrument will change because of movements in market prices.
-The Scheme's investments are in securities listed on emerging exchanges worldwide or companies and managed investment schemes with significant activities in emerging markets, with the result that the Scheme is exposed to direct price risk from market movements in international shares and changes in the Scheme's unit prices.
+The Scheme's investments are primarily in listed international equities with the result that the Scheme is exposed to direct price risk from market movements in international equities that may result in changes in the Scheme's investments.

-The Investment Manager mitigates price risk through diversification and a careful selection of securities and other financial instruments with specified limits.
-Between 90% and 100% of the net assets attributable to unitholders are invested in securities listed on emerging exchanges worldwide or companies and managed investment schemes with significant activities in emerging markets.
+The Investment Manager aims to mitigate price risk through diversification and a careful selection of securities and other financial instruments within specified limits.
+Between 90% and 100% of the net assets attributable to unitholders are invested in International equity securities.